Maggie Jenkins: Club career

+After her stint in Turkey, Jenkins returned to New Zealand, joining Wellington United, where she was named the 2025 MVP and won the Golden Boot, scoring 15 goals in 9 games.
+Following that, she joined Auckland United, where she scored 15 goals in 7 games.

+In May 2026, Jenkins moved to Australia, joining NPLW Victoria club Essendon Royals and scored six goals in four games.

+In August 2026, Jenkins signed a one-season contract with A-League Women club Perth Glory.

+International career

 Jenkins was a member of the New Zealand U-17 side at the 2016 FIFA U-17 Women's World Cup in Jordan aged 15, and again at the 2018 FIFA U-17 Women's World Cup in Uruguay, as well as at the 2018 FIFA U-20 Women's World Cup in France.
 She won a bronze medal making history for New Zealand at 2018 FIFA U-17 Women's World Cup in Uruguay, New Zealand's only medal at a FIFA tournament.

 Jenkins made her senior début in a 5–0 win over Thailand on 28 November 2017.
 Jenkins has been part of multiple Football Ferns tours: in 2021 to Canada and South Korea, in 2022 to Los Angeles, and in 2023 ahead of the FIFA Women’s World Cup in New Zealand and Australia.